 Electricity is excluded from the definition of fuel.
 Meaning your company can pay for and claim a full tax deduction to:

 - Install a charging point at your home and/or place of work.
-There are grants available help toward the cost of installations.

 - Provide a charge card to allow you access to commercial or local authority charging points.